airchains-network/binhub/README.md

 ### [key-gen binary](./key-gen/README.md)

-Binary tools for key generation and management in the ZkFHE environment.
+A utility binary for generating and managing secure keys in the ZkFHE environment.
+Features include:

+- Secure key generation and management infrastructure
+- Integration with GRPC node endpoints
+- Industry-standard encryption protocols
+- Isolated key spaces for execution environments
+- Configuration-based setup with TOML support

+For detailed installation, configuration, and security best practices, refer to the [key-gen documentation](./key-gen/README.md).

 ## Getting Started